The TRX Workout Plan | Home Workouts by UMZU

 By Dan Hochman

-Well 2020 has been an interesting year for all of us.
-With a global pandemic at the forefront of our lives, most of us have found ourselves dealing with some major changes to the structure of our daily routine and the pillars that uphold them.
-Arguably one of the most important, if not the most important pillar of our lives is our health.
+With a global pandemic that has changed the way we look at a lot of things, many of us have found ourselves dealing with some major changes to the structure of our daily routine and the pillars that uphold them.
+Arguably one of the most important, if not the most important pillar of our lives is our physical health.

 Table Of Contents: